-If you or a loved one experienced a brain injury in Southern California as the result of another person’s negligence, you can get help from a brain injury attorney by calling Timothy J. Ryan & Associates at 800-838-6644.
+If you or a loved one experienced a brain injury in Southern California as the result of another person’s negligence, you can get help from an Orange County brain injury lawyer by calling Timothy J. Ryan & Associates at 800-838-6644.

 Traumatic brain injuries are usually caused by a blow to the head, but they can also be caused by a violent movement of the head or by actions that deprive the brain of oxygen.
 In some cases, including gunshot wounds, brain injuries are caused by an object that penetrates the skull and makes contact with the brain.
 In most cases, a traumatic brain injury occurs when the brain collides with the skull.

 Accidental causes of traumatic brain injuries include:

 Any other negligent act or failure to act that causes a brain injury may also entitle the injury victim to compensation.
 A brain injury lawyer in Orange County can explore the facts and determine who should be responsible for compensating brain injury victims.

 The kind of compensation a brain injury victim should receive depends upon the impact of the injury.
 When a victim dies from a brain injury, California law permits a surviving spouse and certain other relatives to seek wrongful death damages.